mattyoung101/open_eda_builder/README.md

 # Open EDA Builder
-This repository contains a Docker container that builds some open-source EDA tools used in FPGA development, using the latest available code on their respective Git repos.
-The aim is to have this built automatically and uploaded every week on a Monday (although this is not currently set up).
+This repository contains Docker scripts to build some open-source EDA tools used in FPGA development, using the latest available code on their respective Git repos.

+Builds are currently manually invoked by me on an ad-hoc basis when I remember, but usually about once a week.
+In the near-ish future, I will set up a systemd timer that actually automatically builds every Monday at 4pm AEST, but I haven't had time yet.

 The builds are currently for Linux only, and are compiled under Ubuntu 20.04, so your mileage may vary on other distributions.
-See the "Build info" section for more information about this.
+Scroll down to see more info about how the builds work and how to install them.

 The following tools are currently built: